DEFRA/ffc-development-guide/docs/arrange-access.md

 > For FCP Platform or service specific support, the above Teams chats should be used instead.

+Anyone with a `defra.gov.uk` or an ALB email address can join the Defra Digital Slack workspace automatically.

+For those with other email addresses, a request should be raised in the `#slack-support` channel by someone with access.

 ## SharePoint

 SharePoint is Defra's primary document library.